 Picaboo's photo-book software is one of our favorites.
 It's fun, flexible and easy to use, and it has searchable, attractive content and great tools for designing a highly customized book.
 However, the resulting book didn't rise to the level of Shutterfly's or AdoramaPix's books.

 Creating Your Book: Great content, fun, flexible

-The convenient photo-editing tab has nice controls for exposure, saturation, border color and size, and other tools.
-Picaboo is the only photo book service we tested other than Mixbook and Costco that has cutouts for turning your photos into shapes, such as hearts and stars.
-While the photo drop shadow is only an on/off effect, with no options regarding size, opacity or spread, you can add the drop shadow to all photos in the book.
-Picaboo photo book has no drop shadow for text, and you can’t apply a border setting to all the photos beyond a single page.
+The convenient photo-editing tab has easy-to-use controls for exposure, saturation, border color and size, along with other tools.
+Like AdoramaPix, Mixbook and Costco, Picaboo has cutouts for turning photos into shapes, such as hearts and stars.
+However, Costco's shapes are far more numerous and varied.
+While the photo drop shadow is only an on/off effect, with no options regarding size, opacity or spread, you can add the drop shadow to all photos in the book via a convenient check mark.
+Picaboo also has a large selection of cute corner effects.

 Price and Options

-Our 20-page Picabook 8 x 8-inch hardbound book costs $34.99.
-Other sizes include 5 x 5 inches for $19.99, an 11 x 9-inch version for $49.99, and a 12 x 12-inch size for $59.99.
-Books that lay flat start at $64.99.
-Other options include a variety of premium books.
-Frequent coupon offers can reduce your cost.
+Our 20-page Picaboo 8 x 8-inch hardbound book cost $34.99.
+Picaboo offered a number of other styles and sizes, such as a 5 x 5-inch softcover for $19.99, an 11 x 9-inch hardbound for $49.99 and a 12 x 12-inch hardbound for $59.99.
+Lay-flat books started at $64.99.
+Other options included a variety of premium books.
+One of Picaboo's frequent coupon offers could reduce your cost.

 Credit: Tom's Guide